Canon 5D Mark III vs Fujifilm XP130

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the XP130) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark III and the XP130 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark III and the XP130 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the XP130 was followed by the Fujifilm XP140.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 5D Mark III and XP130 can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Fujifilm XP130 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D Mark III and the Fujifilm XP130?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.